elfakyn/knowledge/windows/power.md

 If your windows machine randomly wakes up from sleep, you have this problem.
 It's either windows update, or something else.

-From admin powershell run `powercfg -waketimers`.
+From admin shell run `powercfg -waketimers`.
 It should show what's the problem.

 #### Fix